Conditional Sampling for Max-Stable Processes with a Mixed Moving Maxima Representation: Application to the Brown-Resnick process

-Then, we get the results presented in Table \ref{res-BR}.
-Note that, again, $CRPS_{K}$ and $MAE_{K}$ for $BR$ can be interpreted as reference values as this method is exact.
-All the methods have a similar accuracy except for $PPP_2$.
-However, $GT$ runs much faster than the others.
-Note that, here, $MLM$ performs slightly worse than $PPP_1$ and $GT$.
+Note that, here, $MLM$ performs slightly worse than $PPP_1$ and $GPT$.
 However, $MLM$ is competitive for $h$ small enough and $N$ large enough.
 Furthermore, we notice the difference between $PPP_1$ and $PPP_2$ indicating that considering approximate intersections of at least three curves yields worse results.
 This is because these intersections involve incorrect shape functions.
 Furthermore, intersections of three curves lead to degenerated conditional distributions which are not supposed to occur in the case of the Brown-Resnick process.
 Thus, $PPP_2$ seems to be an inappropriate procedure in this case.

+Analogously to Section \ref{sec-compare}, we also compare the behaviour of the algorithms when the observations from the Brown-Resnick process are extreme.
+Thus, we repeat the simulation above with $K=500$ samples from the Brown-Resnick process conditional on $\min\{Z(t_1), \ldots, Z(t_n)\} \geq \Phi_1^{-1}(q)$ and apply the algorithms $PPP_1$, $MLM$, $GPT$, $AGPT$ and $BR$ to draw (approximately) from the distribution of $ Z(t_0) \mid Z(\bt)$.
+Note that we do not use the algorithm $PPP_2$ here, as it turned out to be inappropriate in the non-extreme case.
+The results for $q=0.9$, $q=0.95$ and $q=0.99$ are shown in Table \ref{res-BR-cond}.